Suijester/lz77-hardware/README.md

-# LZ77-Compression-Hardware-Accelerator
+# LZ77 Compression Accelerator
-Fully pipelined LZ77 compressor implemented on hardware intended for FPGA.
-Supports sliding window and buffer configuration, at the cost of compression.
-Achieves 48.1% on alice29.txt (Canterbury Corpus).
-Designed for smaller windows and buffers for higher throughput.
+Verilog-implemented LZ77 greedy compressor designed for FPGAs.
+Designed for smaller windows and buffers, as throughput is most optimal then, with lowest memory usage.
+Benchmarked 48.1% on alice29.txt at window size of 4096, and buffer size of 64, although compression can reach higher ratios with larger windows and buffers.

+## Acknowledgements
+- Canterbury Corpus (used alice29.txt)